Backlinks matter for SEO. They're one of Google's strongest ranking signals. Every guide will tell you to "build links."

 Strategy 2: Partner and vendor relationships

-The most overlooked link opportunity: businesses you already work with.
+The most overlooked link building opportunity sits right in front of most businesses: the companies you already work with.

 Who to ask